MichelleKavetza/kenya-oil-pipeline-model/README.md

 The map above shows the features used for Geospatial Analysis and Modeling, the red line in represents the pipeline route that was predicted in the Turkana region.

 ### 4. Modeling
-Modeling

-Building on the rich geospatial datasets described in the Data Understanding section, our modeling approach aims to predict environmental risks associated with oil and gas pipelines in Kenya.
+-Building on the rich geospatial datasets described in the Data Understanding section, our modeling approach aims to predict environmental risks associated with oil and gas pipelines in Kenya.
 We employed a stacking ensemble method to leverage the strengths of multiple machine learning models, enhancing predictive performance for the critical high-risk class.

 **Stacking Ensemble**

-Stacking, or stacked generalization, is an ensemble technique that integrates predictions from several base models through a meta-model, which learns how to optimally combine these predictions.
+-Stacking, or stacked generalization, is an ensemble technique that integrates predictions from several base models through a meta-model, which learns how to optimally combine these predictions.
 This method was chosen to capture diverse learning patterns and mitigate the weaknesses of individual models, thereby enhancing generalization and robustness.

 *Base Models*